-- 1. Meet the core curriculum requirements; and - Meet the requirements for one of the majors in the College of Business Administration.
+- 1. Meet the core curriculum requirements; and - 2.
+Meet the requirements for one of the majors, Bachelor of Business - Administration in the College of Business Administration.

 BACHELOR OF FINE ARTS DEGREE

 To receive a Bachelor of Fine Arts degree from OC, you must complete the following: